ghoomfrog/silili/README.md

 - *tal* is a downward open hand, circling horizontally.
 - *pin* is a "tiny" gesture rotated 45 degrees up and quickly moving forward.
 - *iki* is an upward "tiny" gesture with the thumb and index opening and closing.
-- *kala* is a flat hand circling vertically around the cheek.
+- *kal* is a flat hand circling vertically around the cheek.
 - *um* is a downward flat hand with side-pointing fingers.
 - *anka* is a forward flat hand, circling vertically.
 - *pupu* is a backward flat hand, circling vertically.